 Diagnosis of Athletic Injuries Today

-The diagnosis and treatment of athletic injuries has been finely tuned into a well-oiled machine.
-When a high-level athlete injures themselves, they usually have abundant access to doctors, either on the field or in a clinic, a plethora of therapists and sport specialist clinicians and athletic trainers or coaches to help them navigate their recovery and return to play.
-From knees to shoulders, wrists to toes, athlete’s body’s are covered by the medical system from head to toe.
+Medical professionals have refined the diagnosis and treatment of athletic injuries into a well-oiled machine.
+When a high-level athlete gets injured, they typically have immediate access to doctors on the field or in clinics, along with a wide range of therapists, sport specialist clinicians, athletic trainers, and coaches who help guide their recovery and return to play.
+From knees to shoulders, wrists to toes, the medical system supports athletes from head to toe.
 Almost.

 Mental Health and Athletic Injuries

-Many athletes experience mental health issues and few, if any, are met with the same all-encompassing support a physical injury would garner.
-Athletes are often left feeling isolated, afraid of rejection by teammates or coaches, and unsure of where to turn for help.
-The average person may assume elite athletes are immune from such issues since they often present themselves as confident ideal specimens of perfect health.
-However, the pressure and isolation experienced by athletes at high levels can actually increase their likelihood of needing mental health support.
-The stigma surrounding mental health permeated throughout our society but can be escalated to extreme levels when athletes fear to lose their elite role model statuses.
+Many athletes struggle with mental health issues, yet few receive the same comprehensive support that physical injuries receive.
+Athletes often feel isolated, fear rejection from teammates or coaches, and feel unsure where to turn for help.
+Many people assume elite athletes are immune to mental health challenges because they often project confidence and peak physical condition.
+However, the pressure and isolation athletes experience at high levels can actually increase their need for mental health support.
+The stigma surrounding mental health exists throughout society, but it can intensify for athletes who fear losing their elite status or role model image.

-The unrelenting pressure to excel above the competition can lead to chronic anxiety and sleep disorders and “hidden” head injuries and associated concussions have proven links to depression and other psychological problems.
+Constant pressure to outperform the competition can lead to chronic anxiety and sleep disorders.
+Additionally, hidden head injuries and concussions have demonstrated strong links to depression and other psychological challenges.

 Talk About It

-Everyone can benefit from talking with someone.
+Everyone benefits from talking to someone.
 Anyone.
 Friends, family, coaches, teammates, physiotherapists, chiropractors, massage therapists.
 Anyone.
-The first step towards mental health is a simple conversation, athletes, like the rest of us, just need the opportunity to start one.
+A simple conversation represents the first step toward better mental health.
+Athletes, like the rest of us, just need the opportunity to start one.

-The stigma is fading and resources are growing for athletes and the general population alike.
-Stay informed and break the silence around mental health.
+The stigma continues to fade, and resources continue to grow for athletes and the general population alike.
+Stay informed and help break the silence around mental health.

 Videos We Like: Bell Let’s Talk 2017: Howie Mandel – Talk to Someone